 - People are more likely to litter in areas that are already littered

-- 95 per cent of litter on our beaches comes from suburban streets through the stormwater system
+- 95% of litter on our beaches comes from suburban streets through the stormwater system

 - Litter can cause flooding by blocking the storm water system

 - Litter harms marine life by polluting their habitat, being mistaken for food, and trapping or injuring them